shaxpir/sharedb/README.md

   ![Test](https://github.com/share/sharedb/workflows/Test/badge.svg)
   [![Coverage Status](https://coveralls.io/repos/github/share/sharedb/badge.svg?branch=master)](https://coveralls.io/github/share/sharedb?branch=master)

++## Shaxpir: Why fork
++
++This fork introduces a new `DurableStore` module, which allows the client to persist docs and operations in the +browser's `IndexedDB` storage.
+Since an individual user may have multiple offline docs, and have pending operations +on any of those docs, the durable store gives a user the abillity to have their entire "working set" available +while offline.
+They can even start and end their browsing session entirely offline, and their ops will sync to +ShareDb someday when they eventually reconnect.
++
++## Introduction

 ShareDB is a realtime database backend based on [Operational Transformation (OT)](https://en.wikipedia.org/wiki/Operational_transformation) of JSON documents.
 It is the realtime backend for the [DerbyJS web application